pulakk/blog/remote-camera/connect-router-to-internet.md

 My router was connected to the internet behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
 So, I had to start by flashing my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware because the [router did not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500).
-After flashing the router, I had to install drivers and configure the modem.
-Once the router was connected to the internet, I had to choose a VPN software and I picked [Wireguard](https://www.wireguard.com/).
+After flashing the router, the USB Modem needed some drivers to be installed prior to configuration.
+Once the router was connected to the internet, I had to choose a VPN software and I picked
+[Wireguard](https://www.wireguard.com/).
 This is a two step process, setting up Wireguard server on a hosted server (e.g. [Digital Ocean](https://www.digitalocean.com/)) and installing a Wireguard client on the router.
 Each of these steps are described below in great detail.